What is Postpartum Psychosis?

 While mood changes, crying and irritability are normal after childbirth, these symptoms disappear after two weeks for the vast majority of women.
 Beyond that, women can be diagnosed with the mental illnesses postpartum depression, or in rare cases, postpartum psychosis.

-Postpartum (post partum) psychosis is the most severe post-pregnancy illness and occurs in about 0.1% - 0.2% of women.
+Postpartum psychosis is the most severe post-pregnancy illness and occurs in about 0.1% - 0.2% of women.
 Women most at risk for postpartum psychosis are those with a history of mental illness like bipolar disorder or those who have experienced previous postpartum psychoses.1

-Postpartum (Post Partum) Psychosis Symptoms
+Postpartum Psychosis Symptoms

 Postpartum psychosis often has a rapid onset.
 It commonly develops 2 – 3 days after childbirth and almost always happens during the first two weeks postpartum.